Back to California

 What This Bill Does

-• Requires the court to create rules that stop unnecessary sharing of sexually explicit material about adult victims.
+• Requires the court to create rules that stop unnecessary sharing of sexually explicit material about adult victims in criminal cases.

-• Does not allow attorneys to share copies of this kind of evidence with defendants or their families without a special permission from the judge.
+• Does not allow attorneys to share copies of this kind of evidence with defendants or their families without a special court order.

-• Allows attorneys to give copies of this evidence only to people they hire or who are appointed by the court, if needed for preparing the case, in accordance with a protective order issued by the court.
+• Allows attorneys to give copies of this evidence only to people who need it for preparing the case, but only if the court says it's okay and the disclosure is required for preparation.

 Who It Names or Affects